 Downsizing to retirement or independent living

-Moving can be overwhelming for any one at any age or life stage.
+Moving can be an overwhelming experience for any one at any age or life stage.
 It can be especially challenging for those further along their life journey, possibly making a major life change such as downsizing to a smaller home or retirement, lifestyle or independent living, it is hardly surprising that it can be emotionally and physically challenging, especially if leaving the family home after many decades …

 Moving is said to be “one of life’s most stressful events”, so a downsizing move can be the ultimate challenging move.
 For many, sorting through a home with years of possessions can be a massive task and, sadly, it may hold people back from downsizing.
 Some may find it more emotionally challenging than others – in fact just getting started may be the first hurdle.

 Change is rarely easy and when lots of decisions about stuff are involved, it can be tough and emotionally tiring.
 Consider that each year we have lived has provided the opportunity to accumulate more so it maybe not necessarily be a hoarding situation.
 As we age we sometimes fail to let stuff go, develop new habits as times change and fail to let old out-dated habits go –

 - Stuff comes in, yet little goes out (failure to turn over)

 - Lack of tidying up and clearing out stuff (possibly an inability to change habits as we age)